A history of East-the-Water (part 4)

 On 2 Sep 1643, after a desperate struggle that, it was said, left the victor’s swords “blunt with slaughter,” Bideford and Barnstaple both surrendered to Royalist forces.

-1651 saw the end of the war, but not before there had been a change in the Granville's
+1651 saw the end of the war, but not before there had been a change

 On 5 Jul 1643 the war claimed the life of Sir Bevill at the Battle of Lansdown, a considerable monument marking the field near Bath where he fell.
 After Sir Beville’s death, his Royalist mantle was seized by his son John.
 A transaction from 1650 suggests the Granvilles mortgaged properties, summarised as the ‘Burrough Manor Barton, and demesnes of Bydeford,’ to help finance the Royalist cause.
 Sir Richard, despite his efforts on the Royalist behalf, had fallen from favour within their ranks and ended his days in France.